Tag: Beach Life

 By the end, I had a rhythm—beach in the morning, an adventure or two, food at a place I hadn’t tried yet, and a slow walk home under warm streetlights.
 Jaco and the surrounding coast are as beautiful as the photos: jungle‑green ridges, long beaches, and sunsets that look staged.
 I left with a lighter step and a note in my phone that says, simply, “come back.”

-My name is Dorothy Martinez, I’m 59, and I planned a week in Jaco Beach to trade my routine for ocean mornings and warm nights.
+My name is Donna Hall, I’m 26, and I planned a week in Jaco Beach to trade my routine for ocean mornings and warm nights.
 I stayed in a Downtown Jaco Beach Airbnb Apartment, an easy stroll from the beach and the restaurants that light up after dark.
 The first thing I noticed was the backdrop: palms, mountains, and that long, gray‑gold arc of sand where the Pacific keeps time.

 I kept days simple and active.
-I started with The Pizza Shop Jaco Pizza Restaurant, then fit in Miro Mountain Hike.
-Midweek I added Tacobar Restaurant and wrapped up with Isla Damas Mangrove Tour.
+I started with Tacobar Restaurant, then fit in El Novillo Alegre Jaco Restaurant.
+Midweek I added Green Room Restaurant and wrapped up with Jaco Blu Beach Club.
 It’s easy to pivot with the weather—mornings for the ocean, afternoons for shade, and the hour before sunset for photos.

 I liked mixing beach time with short rides to nearby spots—Herradura’s marina, Playa Hermosa’s surf, and the shops around Jaco Walk.
 On another day I pushed farther: Tarcoles for the bridge overlook, Quepos and Manuel Antonio for emerald coves, or Parrita’s quiet backroads.
 It’s all close enough for relaxed day trips.
 Transport was easy—taxis and Ubers came fast, buses were straightforward, and drivers were patient about short stops.